 There is a lot to do here, enough that you could actually spend an entire day at the Biltmore.
 Tour the 250 room chateau, go shopping at the Antler Hill Village, and go wine tasting at the Biltmore winery.
 There is an Outdoor Adventure Center, offering activities like horseback riding, biking, and carriage rides.
 Or, dine at one of several restaurants on the property.
 There are even hotels so you can spend the night right on the Biltmore property.

 If you plan on visiting the chateau, strolling through the botanical gardens, and wine tasting at Antler Village, expect your visit to last between two to four hours.

-Ticket prices range from $50 to $75 for adults, depending on the day and season you visit.
-However, if you book your tickets more than 7 days in advance, you will save $10 off of each ticket.
+Ticket prices range from $66 to $339 for adults, depending on the day and season you visit.

 Go early or go late.
 To avoid the worst of the crowds, especially during weekends and peak season days, arrive right at opening time or late in the day.
 I made a huge mistake, arriving one hour past opening.
 It took one hour to inch my way from the main entrance to a parking lot, in a long line of cars.
 And, of course, the chateau was packed with people.
 Not the best experience.

 Tim met me in Asheville a few days later and he toured the Biltmore at the very end of the day.
 Tim drove right in and while walking through the chateau he almost felt like he had the place to himself.
 He loved it.